 RNN are preferred algorithm for sequential data like time series, speech, text, financial data, audio, video, weather and much more because they can easily form a understanding and identify trends of a sequence and its context, compared to other algorithms.
 But, What is the Sequential data?
 Basically, it is the ordered data, where related things follow each other.
 Examples are financial data or the DNA sequence.
 The most popular type of sequential data is perhaps Time series data, which is just a series of data points that are listed in time order.

 In a RNN, the information cycles through a loop.
 When it makes a decision, it takes into consideration the current input and also what it has learned from the inputs it received previously.
-Recurrent Neural Networks add the immediate past to the present.
+Recurrent Neural Network Applications add the immediate past to the present.

 There are many issues arise with RNN like it has very small memory to store and Vanishing Gradient is the major problem in which the values of a gradient(partial derivative with respect to its inputs/or it is a measures how much the output of a function changes, if you change the inputs a little bit) are too small and the model stops learning or takes way too long because of that.
 This problem is solved through the concept of LSTM by Sepp Hochreiter and Juergen Schmidhuber.
 Long Short-Term Memory (LSTM) basically extends the memory of RNN.
 In LSTM, there are 3 gates: